kaushikgopal/why_bump_android_minsdk/README.md

 * [`ObjectAnimator.pause` support](http://stackoverflow.com/questions/25231707/how-to-resume-and-pause-objectanimator-in-android-for-api-levels-below-19)
 * Ability to use immersive mode : SYSTEM_UI_FLAG_IMMERSIVE (Android 4.4 comes with a new immersive mode that hides status bar and navigation bar in your app.
 Basically it hides everything from screen except your app).
+* Chromium based WebView, which is still a WebView..., but far less horrible, fragmented and vulnerable compared to the WebViews before 4.4.

 # minSdkVersion 18 (4.3.x) Jelly Bean